Want to save time and make more money?

-Being more efficient and productive so that you can save time and money is an important factor for most businesses, or at least it should be.
-That’s exactly why I converted my website to a WordPress powered content management system (CMS) a while back with the help of the Genesis Framework.
+Being more efficient and productive is important for all businesses if they want to do any of the above.
+And that’s exactly why I converted my website to a WordPress powered content management system (CMS) with the help of the Genesis Framework.

 As I mentioned, one of the main reasons for converting to WordPress was to become more efficient.
 The more efficient I can be in maintaining, updating and expanding a website the more time and money I save or free up for use elsewhere, and this holds true for everyone wether you manage your site yourself or through a third party.